LostInBrittany/stencil-beers/step-02/README.md

 ## The `beer-list-item` component

 You're going to define your first element, `beer-list-item`.
 Let's begin by creating a `beer-list-item` folder inside `src/components`.
-Inside it, create a `beer-list-item.tsx` folder:
+Inside it, create a `beer-list-item.tsx` file:

 ```tsx
 import { Component, h } from '@stencil/core';